mchennig/RPA-SoSe2021-Team6/README.md

 ## Interpol Wanted List
 Checks Interpol's online database for red notices with similar person names.
 This workflow only works for persons.
+If a different than Firefox should be used it is necessary to change the `BrowserType` of the `Open Interpol red notices` activity to the corresponding browser.

 ### Important Variables
 - `IN: country`: The person's nationality